5T33Z0/OC-Little-Translated/11_Graphics/iGPU/iGPU_DeviceProperties.md

 # iGPU Framebuffer DeviceProperties

-List of Intel iGPU Device Properties for 2nd to 10th Gen Intel Desktop and Mobile CPUs.
+List of Intel iGPU Device Properties for 2nd to 10th Gen Intel Desktop and Mobile CPUs as provided by the OpenCore Install Guide.

 <details>
 <summary><strong>TABLE of CONTENTS</strong> (click to reveal)</summary>